Hundreds of years after the abolition of slavery in many countries, child (and adult) slavery and exploitation is still a world-wide problem.

-Today, Destiny Rescue is an internationally-recognized Christian non-profit organization working in Thailand, India, Cambodia, and the Philippines.
+Today, Destiny Rescue is an internationally-recognised Christian non-profit organisation working in Thailand, India, Cambodia, and the Philippines.
 Hundreds of employees and volunteers are committed to it’s mission to rescue children trapped in the sex trade.
 Over the years Destiny Rescue has helped hundreds of children escape brothels, bars and red-light districts.
 Rescue Homes have been set up, and children are brought in to be cared for in a safe, loving environment.

 What should we do?